Lucy-Family-Institute/presqt/documentation/_build/html/_sources/developer_notes.rst.txt

 As the project grows we encourage developers to add documentation.
 PresQT documentation is built using Sphinx and ReadtheDocs.

-When documentationis added you should just need to run:
+When documentation is added you should just need to run while in the ``/documentation`` directory:

 .. parsed-literal::
+    $ make clean
     $ make html

 Otherwise reference Sphinx documentation for more information on adding documentation,